shoftee/OpenStory/Core/OpenStory/Networking/readme.md

 ### `NetworkSession` and `EncryptedNetworkSession` classes

-These are the classes which handle the sending and receiving of packet data. `EncryptedNetworkSession` is a decorator over `NetworkSession`, which does the encryption and decryption along with the rest.
+These are the classes which handle the sending and receiving of packet data. `EncryptedNetworkSession` is a decorator around `NetworkSession`, which does the encryption and decryption along with the rest.

 ### `SendDescriptor` class